Put Together

 Acloset

-Acloset's AI chat is the friendliest in the category.
-You can text the app like a stylist friend and get back answers that read like real responses.
-The underlying knowledge is general fashion rules (color theory, silhouette logic, occasion register) rather than an industry stylist's playbook.
+Acloset's AI is the friendliest conversational layer in the category — you can text the app like a stylist friend and get back AI-generated outfit suggestions, styling answers, and backup options.
+The underlying knowledge is general fashion rules (color theory, silhouette logic, occasion register, weather-aware fits) rather than a publicly named stylist's playbook.
+The AI is real and useful; it just hasn't been trained with a named working stylist the way Alta's has.

-The Looko team (CEO Heasin Ko, Seoul) ships technically fluent chat — KoreaTechDesk reports over 4.5M cumulative users.
-Recommendations are correct but rarely culturally specific.
-For users who want to converse with the AI, Acloset is the best answer in 2026.
+The Looko team (CEO Heasin Ko, Seoul) ships technically fluent chat-based AI styling; KoreaTechDesk reports over 4.5M cumulative users.
+Recommendations are correct and often genuinely helpful, but rarely reach for specific cultural references the way PutTogether's archetype-naming does.
+For users who want to converse with the AI for outfit advice, Acloset is the best answer in 2026 — the conversation is with a competent fashion generalist.

-Where it scored: Top on chat fluency, mid on cultural specificity, mid on personalization (saved outfits learning but no per-piece wear inference).
+Where it scored: Top on chat fluency and AI conversational style, mid on cultural specificity (no named stylist behind the model), mid on personalization (saved-outfit learning but no per-piece wear inference).

 Pronti

-Pronti's AI is the strongest pure generator on this list.
-Feed it a closet, get twelve novel outfit combinations from a single wardrobe in under a minute.
-The catch is that Pronti is stateless.
-It doesn't learn the user, doesn't remember what was worn yesterday, doesn't know which surprises landed and which didn't.
+Pronti's AI is the strongest pure generator on this list — feed it a closet, get 12 novel outfit combinations from a single wardrobe in under a minute.
+The catch is that Pronti is stateless: it doesn't learn the user, doesn't remember what was worn yesterday, doesn't know which surprises landed and which didn't.
 The combinations are interesting at a high rate, but only about half work for the user specifically.

 Where it scored: Top on raw generation, bottom on personalization, bottom on cultural specificity.